amterp/rad/docs/ebnf.md

 - print statement, functions
 - headerStmt
-- max width for the whole table
+- max width for the whole tbl
-- displaying not as a table, but as pure printed lines? and other things
+- displaying not as a tbl, but as pure printed lines? and other things
 - consider while loop? clear use cases not immediately clear but in theory allows for big step up in capability